 Eddie E. Devin

-Edward H. Devin
+Edward Harrison Devin

 Elmer Gibson Devin